terramate-io/vscode-terramate/README.md

 ### Step 3: Start Coding

 Open any folder containing Terramate files.
-Files with `.tm` or `.tm.hcl` extensions will automatically activate the extension with full syntax highlighting and language server features.
+Files with `.tm`, `.tm.hcl`, or `.tmgen` extensions will automatically activate the extension with full syntax highlighting and language server features.

 ## Features